mryap/fierce-robin/src/pages/about.md

 * Volunteer in a committee of 10 people, to bring Measurecamp to Dublin, Ireland

 ### Email Marketing

 * Responsible for running email marketing campaign covering APAC region
 * Prepare post-campaigns reporting with DART for Publishers (DFP)

 ### Google Data Studio

 * Using Google Data Studio, help organisation develop reporting capabilities to see post-click performance

 ### Google Tag Manager

-* Set-up Enhanced E-commerce with Google Tag Manager (GTM) so that product impression, promotion, checkout steps, product clicks and sales data are sent with pageviews and events for a London-based Beauty Product firm
+* Set-up Enhanced E-commerce with Google Tag Manager (GTM) so that product impression, promotion, checkout steps, product clicks and sales data are sent with pageviews and events for a London-based cosmetic company
 * Use Scroll Depth Tracking, Adjusted Bounce Rate, and Average Time On Page as a proxy for User Engagement and Content Quality for a sport-tech start-up in Dublin
 * Tracking single scrolling page website with GTM for a Dublin-based charity

 ### Others

 * Bring PPC data, Google Analytics, Stripe, Intercom to Tableau Desktop to look at Return on Advertising Spending
 * Re-purpose homepage to improve its usability on mobile devices
 * Integrated Paypal form to sell gift certificate online, Integrated mailing list form to gather leads

 ### Website Revamp and Update

 * Worked with marketing department successfully revamped university website based on new design template.
 Championed and educated the use of Google Analytics throughout school department.
 Designed web and email newsletter templates for department user based on university branding guidelines using HTML, CSS.
 * Work with Product Executive to edit, and maintain internal and external product documentation for worldwide technical audience online
 * In-charged of inputting seller and buyer policies for Hong Kong and Singapore eBay.
 Create and modify content using eBay's in-house XML content framework ensuring content and formatting is consistent with the source documents.